Lotus Lantern Festival Seoul 2026: Parade Route, Timing & Best Spots

 Skip the queues and language barriers.
 Compare verified tours, tickets, and rentals for Lotus Lantern Festival Seoul 2026 on Klook — instant mobile vouchers, English support, free cancellation on most activities.

 The festival is anchored to Buddha’s Birthday, which in 2026 falls on Sunday, May 24.
-The official festival weekend runs from Friday, May 22 through Sunday, May 24, with the parade — the part you actually want to see — held on Saturday evening, May 23.
+The main festival weekend runs Saturday, May 16 and Sunday, May 17 — about a week ahead of Buddha’s Birthday — with the parade — the part you actually want to see — held on Saturday evening, May 16.

 Here’s the schedule that matters: